Skip to main content

 4. Meet with the college advisement center of the primary major.

-• They will review your graduation plan, second major advisor recommendations, and reasons for the second major from first appointment in their consideration for approving/denying the petition.
+• They will review your graduation plan, second major advisor recommendations, and reasons for the second major from the first appointment in their consideration for approving/denying the petition.

 • Then they will either approve or deny the petition.